 Steve Morgan explains our mission

 A pledge to U.S. high schools and their students.

 There are two conditions for volunteers to get involved with The Phi Beta Cyber Society.
-First, they must be a top expert in the cybersecurity field with the credentials and work history to prove it –sufficient to lend proper experience to the cause.
+First, they must be an expert in the cybersecurity field with the credentials and work history to prove it — sufficient to lend proper experience to the cause.
 Second, they must pledge to accept invitations to speak with students at local high schools.

 If you’re a principal, guidance counselor, or administrator at a U.S. high school, then we encourage you to invite a Phi Beta Cyber volunteer to speak with your students.
 This can be done as a special event, as part of a career day, or just an informal talk with a group of students.
 There is no cost to your school.

 An unbiased cybersecurity expert with years of industry experience is the best person to speak with your students.
 They can provide the facts, figures, and resources that parents need — to contemplate a potential future in cyber.
 Our volunteers are not paid for their involvement in The Phi Beta Cyber Society, or for visiting with your students.